24/7 Emergency Services

 Schedule an Appointment With Electric Experts

 A circuit breaker that frequently trips is a red flag.
 Besides, electrical problems are not a do-it-yourself task.
 For the above breaker-tripping problems, you need the help of a professional electrical company.
-At Lightfoot Mechanical, our client’s home needs come first.
+At Lightfoot Plumbing, Heating, Air & Electrical, our client’s home needs come first.
 Since 1983, we have served clients in Weatherford and the surrounding North Texas region.

 We provide emergency services; you can reach out anytime for quick and timely assistance.
 You can turn to us as your preferred go-to partners for all your electrical needs and experience our customized services.
 Besides our electrical services, we also provide high-quality air conditioning, heating, plumbing, and generator services.
-Do not hesitate to contact Lightfoot Mechanical to schedule an appointment today for all your family’s comfort and safety needs!
+Do not hesitate to contact Lightfoot Plumbing, Heating, Air & Electrical to schedule an appointment today for all your family’s comfort and safety needs!

 Meet the Author